-This is Part 1 in a 2-part series on DAM Procurement.
-Be sure to read DAM Procurement Considerations Part 2: Scalability (available next week).
+This is part 1 in a 2-part series on DAM considerations.
+Be sure to also read DAM Considerations: Scalability.

 While you evaluate DAM solutions to address pain points around your growing volume of content and media assets it’s also important to be mindful of how potential DAM offerings will fit in with your existing strategy and help your company move forward to reach department and organizational business goals.

 Naturally, the greater the alignment of a DAM system with your technical and business strategies, the smoother the integration will be and the more value you’ll see from the system.

 In addition to fitting your unique use case, it’s important that your chosen solution fits with your existing strategy.
 Here are two major strategic elements to consider in your DAM procurement decision: